Joint responsibility for training temporary workers

 How Safety Management Suite Can Help

 To address hiring challenges, many employers turn to temporary staffing agencies.
 OSHA notes that temps get injured more often than regular employees, partly because they frequently get new assignments and need time to learn the ropes.
-To learn more about protecting temps, join our webcast "Temporary Worker Compliance" on January 26, 2023.
+To learn more about protecting temps, watch our archived webcast "Temporary Worker Compliance" recorded on January 26, 2023.
 The presentation will clarify host employer and staffing agency’s responsibilities, and cover key regulations that impact these contract relationship such as training, PPE, and injury recordkeeping.
-Login or register for a free trial and save your seat today!
+Login or register for a free trial to view the archived webcast today!

 Sign up to receive the weekly EHS Insider email newsletter for safety articles, news headlines, regulatory alerts, industry events, webcasts, and more.
 Enter your email address below and click submit.
 See Example